AlexKaiLe/AlexKaiLe/README.md

 ---

 **🎓 Computational Biologist Graduate** and **🥼 Machine Learning Researcher** from Brown University.
-I am passionate in leveraging biomedical research and computer science to develop innovative software solutions.
+I am passionate about leveraging biomedical research and computer science to develop innovative software solutions.
 In this GitHub, you will find several repositories that reflect a strong background across several disciplines:

 - Deep Learning
 - Web Development